AhmedAmrMohamed/asd/README.md

 From the cmd/terminal, opens the current directory into explorer. saves me a lot of frustration on daily basis ;D

-#### joke
-The main idea is to use some API to give me some cheesy one-liners plans to be developed by adding more APIs and further automate the process to the point where I don't even type any command.

 #### opterm
 only on windows) `bash asd opterm path` open the cmd w/ in the path directory just like "expo" this is useless by itself but really useful in other projects